 • Reflects the sense both of community and of diversity that the school takes pride in

-Summer uniform can be worn from the beginning of the Easter term through to October half term if the weather is appropriate.
+Summer uniform can be worn from the beginning of the Summer term through to October half term if the weather is appropriate.

 Supplier - Stevensons